awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. Choose **Save**\.

-## Configure Cross\-Region Snapshot Copy for an AWS KMS–Encrypted Cluster<a name="xregioncopy-kms-encrypted-snapshot"></a>
+## Configure cross\-Region snapshot copy for an AWS KMS–encrypted cluster<a name="xregioncopy-kms-encrypted-snapshot"></a>

  When you launch an Amazon Redshift cluster, you can choose to encrypt it with a master key from the AWS Key Management Service \(AWS KMS\)\.
 AWS KMS keys are specific to an AWS Region\.
-If you want to enable cross\-region snapshot copy for an AWS KMS–encrypted cluster, you must configure a *snapshot copy grant* for a master key in the destination AWS Region\.
+If you want to enable cross\-Region snapshot copy for an AWS KMS–encrypted cluster, you must configure a *snapshot copy grant* for a master key in the destination AWS Region\.
 By doing this, you enable Amazon Redshift to perform encryption operations in the destination AWS Region\.

-The following procedure describes the process of enabling cross\-region snapshot copy for an AWS KMS\-encrypted cluster\.
-For more information about encryption in Amazon Redshift and snapshot copy grants, see [Copying AWS KMS\-Encrypted Snapshots to Another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\.
+The following procedure describes the process of enabling cross\-Region snapshot copy for an AWS KMS\-encrypted cluster\.
+For more information about encryption in Amazon Redshift and snapshot copy grants, see [Copying AWS KMS–encrypted snapshots to another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="snapshot-crossregion-encrypt-configure"></a>
+### New console<a name="snapshot-crossregion-encrypt-configure"></a>

-**To configure a cross\-region snapshot for an AWS KMS–encrypted cluster**
+**To configure a cross\-Region snapshot for an AWS KMS–encrypted cluster**

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.